weaviate/weaviate-io/developers/weaviate/model-providers/transformers/embeddings-multimodal.md

 ### Weaviate configuration

-Your Weaviate instance must be configured with the CLIP vectorizer integration (`multi2vec-clip`) module.
+Your Weaviate instance must be configured with the CLIP multimodal vectorizer integration (`multi2vec-clip`) module.

 <details>
   <summary>For Weaviate Cloud (WCD) users</summary>